KedarDev/Mr.FullStack/README.md

 App features are subjective and might start some debates.
 If you'd like to propose a new feature, please visit Mr.Fullstack [Discord](https://discord.gg/ZSVQ965q) to start a discussion around a new feature or add your input in on a pre-existing discussion.

+<h3>New Members</h3>
+Start your very own AI Portfolio.
+Follow the steps in the next section, sign up to become a memeber.
+Make your changes & post your porfolio in app for feed back.

 <br>

 ##